By Carol Church.

 - If a couple gets divorced, the ex-spouse of a retiree can still be awarded his or her SBP.

-- But if a recipient of SBP remarries, payments will stop.
+- If a recipient of SBP remarries, payments will stop.
 However, if this subsequent marriage ends in death or divorce, SBP payments start up again.

 - Putting children on the plan (minors only, or under 22 if students) in inexpensive and may be worth it.